abajwa-hw/ambari-workshops/blueprints-demo-security.md

 	- SYNC_LDAP_USER_SEARCH_FILTER : (space)
 	- SYNC_SOURCE: ldap

-- ####setup HDFS plugin on kerborized setup
+- Now we will setup HDFS plugin on kerborized setup

-- create group admins in Ranger
+- create a group "admins" in Ranger, if not exist

-- add user hdfsuser to Ranger as well with password hortonworks1
+- add user hdfsuser to Ranger as well with password hortonworks1 (if not already exists)

-- create os user hdfsuser with same password: hortonworks1 adduser hdfsuser passwd hdfsuser
+- create os user hdfsuser with same password: hortonworks1 (if not already exists) adduser hdfsuser passwd hdfsuser